Customize

 CSS Variables

-Classes: --vs-*, --pad-*, --br-*, --border-*, --shadow-*
+Classes: --vs-*, --pad-*, --br-*, --border-*, --shadow-*, --d-*, --ease-*, --z-*, --fw-*, --focus-ring

 Reference Notes

-• Shape: --br-* for corner radii and --border-* for border styles.
+• Shape: --br-* for corner radii (xs through xxl) and --border-* for border styles (--border-05, --border-1--border-5).

-• Type rhythm: --lh-* for line-height adjustments.
+• Type rhythm: --lh-* for line-height adjustments — see Typography for the full set.

 Use tokens first, then compose utilities/components on top to keep custom themes consistent.